malmi003/SG-Restaurant/README.md

 # Mike's Cereal Shack

-For all your cereal needs, this site's content has been laid out using straight HTML and basic styling.
+For all your cereal needs, this site's content has been laid out using HTML, CSS (built with Bootstrap), and Javascript for form validation.

+Enjoy!

 ## See the [deployed site](https://malmi003.github.io/SG-Restaurant)